spacetelescope/jwst-pipeline-notebooks/README.md

 | MIRI       | MRS            | 11.0       | 1.15.1                   |                                               |
 | NIRISS     | Imaging        | 11.0       | 1.15.1                   |                                               |

-While each notebook has been constructed for use with a given minimum version of the ``jwst`` pipeline software, they are generally compatible with more-recent versions.
+While each notebook has been constructed for use with a given minimum version of the ``jwst`` pipeline software, they are generally compatible with more-recent versions (see the JWST pipeline [version history](https://jwst-docs.stsci.edu/jwst-science-calibration-pipeline/jwst-operations-pipeline-build-information)).

 ## Installation